 "Gate Set Tomography" (GST) is a protocol that attempts to infer the quantum operations a device is performing by analyzing data generated by it.
 The device is viewed as a black box, so that physics-level details of its construction and operation are not needed.
 GST characterizes quantum gate operations, state preparations, and measurement operations simultaneously, avoiding the chicken-and-egg problem of state and process tomography, which has been shown to be problematic.
 For more information about the algorithms and theory of GST, please see Demonstration of qubit operations below a rigorous fault tolerance threshold with gate set tomography, Nature Communications 8 (2017)

 PyGSTi is the name of (this) software, which implements the various parts of the GST protocol(s).
-It is written (almost) entirely in Python, and is released as an open-source software under the Apache License Version 2.0. "pyGSTi" stands for "python GST implementation".
+It is written (almost) entirely in Python, and is released as an open-source software under the GPL license. "pyGSTi" stands for "python GST implementation".

 Using pyGSTi, running GST is fairly simple.
 Single-qubit GST is demonstrated in full in the GST overview tutorial, and 2-qubit GST (though very similar to 1-qubit GST) is separately demonstrated in this 2Q-GST example.
 The core GST algorithm is run by calling